nfsi-canada/OBSW2025/TUTORIAL1/local_data.md

 client = Client('IRIS')
 ```

-In `ObsPy`, one can either specify a key string that points to a public archive, one use the corresponding URL.
+In `ObsPy`, one can either specify a key string that points to a public archive or use the corresponding URL.
 For instance, the two "clients" below are identical and point to the same archive:

 ```
 client1 = Client('GEONET')
 client2 = Client('http://service.geonet.org.nz')
 ```

-To be more specific, I encourage you to use the appropriate `base_url` keyword argument when defining a "client":
+To be more specific, I encourage you to use the appropriate `base_url` keyword argument when defining a "client", which makes it explicit:

 ```
 client = Client(base_url='http://service.geonet.org.nz')